aparperis/co1111-shared-project/README.md

 Made some minor changes to fix certain problems.

 # 2/18/2022
-Made some minor changing in regards to agjust the potiotion of the code to be more certain.
+Made some minor changing in regards to adjust the positions of the code to be more certain.